 - Bay Leaf – Can be used to add a more woodsy flavor note to most soups, stews, and sauces.

 - Caraway Seed – anise-flavored seeds can be used for soda bread, sauerkraut, and potato salad.

-- Cardamom -Has more of a warm, aromatic spice can be used in Indian cuisine.
+- Cardamom -Has more of a warm, aromatic spice that can be used in Indian cuisine.
 It’s also great for baked goods when used along with spices like clove and cinnamon.

 - Chili Powder- Used in many Mexican or Southwestern dishes.
 Typically a blend of spices, typical chilies, oregano, coriander, and cumin.

 - Cinnamon – Popular in many cuisines, cinnamon can be used to serve as double duty spice in both sweet and savory dishes.
-An aromatic spice with a bittersweet flavor can be used in baked goods, coffee drinks may also be used to contribute an earthy flavor to curries, chilies, and stews.
+An aromatic spice with a bittersweet flavor can be used in baked goods, and coffee drinks may also be used to contribute an earthy flavor to curries, chilies, and stews.

 - Cloves – Sweet tasting yet a warming spice.
 Cloves are used in the cuisine of Asian, African, and the Near and Middle East countries, used to flavor with meats, curries, and marinades